Micronation: Conceptualisation

-As of January 1973, the Office of the Geographer of the United States Department of State had a file cabinet for "countries which are only partially real," which included the Kingdom of Humanity, Outer Baldonia, Minerva and the Sovereign Military Order of Malta—not a micronation—among others.
-Writer Philip J. Hilts added "We know the Eastern bloc, the Western bloc, and the Third World nations.
+As of January 1973, the Office of the Geographer of the United States Department of State had a file cabinet for "countries which are only partially real", which included the Kingdom of Humanity, Outer Baldonia, Minerva and the Sovereign Military Order of Malta—not a micronation—among others; in the mid-1980s, the file was maintained by geographer George J. Demko.
+Writer Philip J. Hilts added, "We know the Eastern bloc, the Western bloc, and the Third World nations.
 But there is another universe of nations which exist apart from the familiar countries."
 The International Micropatrological Society (IMS), an American learned society and research institute, was founded in 1973 and dedicated to the study of micronations, a discipline it named micropatrology.
 By 1976, it had documents pertaining to 128 micronations and similar political entities.
-The earliest attested use of micronation in its current meaning appeared on 28 March 1976 in an article by the New York Times about the IMS.
-The first use of micronation in a book was in an eponymous dedicated section of the 1978 The People's Almanac #2 by David Wallechinsky and Irving Wallace.
+The first use of micronation in a book was in an eponymous dedicated section of the 1978 The People's Almanac#2 by David Wallechinsky and Irving Wallace.
 In 1979, the first book about micronations, How to Start Your Own Country, was published by Erwin S. Strauss.
 The IMS contributed considerably to the work.
-However, the word micronation is notably absent from the book.
 A second edition of the work was published in 1984 by Loompanics, followed in 1999 by a third edition published by Paladin Press.
 According to the Yearbook of International Organizations, the IMS was disestablished in 1988.